SelfCareMap

 1. The French Press (The Cozy Classic)

-Why it works: Full immersion brewing = rich, bold, aromatic coffee with a silky body.
+Why it works: Full immersion brewing means the coffee grounds sit in the water for the entire process.
+This creates a rich, bold, and aromatic coffee with a silky body and more texture than a filtered brew.

 How:

-• Add 1 heaping tablespoon of coarse-ground coffee per 6 oz water.
+• Add 1 heaping tablespoon of coarse ground coffee per 6 oz of water.
+Coarse grounds are essential here so they do not slip through the mesh filter.

-• Pour hot water over grounds, stir gently.
+• Pour hot water over the grounds, ensuring they are all saturated, and stir gently with a spoon.

 Unwind touch: Sip slowly.
-Feel the warmth in your hands.
-Let the quiet settle.
+Feel the warmth of the heavy ceramic mug in your hands.
+Let the morning quiet settle around you.

 2. Pour-Over with a Paper Filter (The Mindful Ritual)